JHG777000/builder/README.md

 builder is a work in progress build automation tool with a simple and easy to use syntax.

+## About

+builder provides an easy to use syntax to describe the build process, as can be seen below in the example buildfile.

  Example of a buildfile for a simple project:

 	project := "My Project".